hapax/hapax.github.io/assets/reality.md

 That's why it gets pulled to the center of the earth.

-This little observation planted the seed for the most productive year any human being has ever had, ever.
+This little observation planted the seed for the most productive year any human being has ever had.
 In 1666, the lazy student invented Newtonian mechanics to explain how the apple started and stopped moving, the law of gravitation to explain why it was pulled towards the centre of the earth in the first place, and